-If you feel tired during your journey, and your only wish is to relax your body and mind, how about bathing in a wild and natural hot springs in Tuscany?
-Our region is rich on accessible hot springs where to recharge your battery plunged into warm water pools.
+If you feel tired along your journey, and your only wish is to relax your body and mind, how about bathing in wild and natural hot springs in Tuscany?
+Our region is rich in accessible hot springs where to recharge your battery and plunge into warm water pools.

-The great advantage of the hot springs in Tuscany is that wherever you are based, you will find an have easy-to-reach springs close to you, if you know where they are.
-And you can add this restoring activity to your itinerary while traveling across the region.
+The great advantage of the hot springs in Tuscany is that wherever you are based, there is a wild hot spring easy to reach.
+So, you can add this restoring activity to your itinerary while traveling across the region.

 Free Hot Springs in Tuscany

-In the middle of the wild Maremma, Saturnia is the most known hot springs in Tuscany and probably in Italy.
-The village and the springs are surrounded by a beautiful nature made of wooden hills, wheat fields, valleys, vineyards and olive groves.
-It is also close to the tiny village of Pitigliano, built on top of a tuff cliff, and to the wine area of Scansano famous for its Morellino red wine.
+In the middle of the wild Maremma, Saturnia is the most known hot spring in Tuscany and probably in Italy.
+The village and the springs are surrounded by beautiful nature: wooden hills, wheat fields, valleys, vineyards, and olive groves.
+Saturnia is also close to the tiny village of Pitigliano built on top of a tuff cliff.
+And the wine area of Scansano, famous for its Morellino red, is not too far.

 Driving along the bending road, you find the hot springs next to an old abandoned mill.
-That’s why they are also known as Cascate del Mulino, Mill falls.
+That’s why they call it Cascate del Mulino, Mill Falls.
 You can’t miss them even because of the strong scent of rotten eggs you smell around you.
-Don’t worry.
-It’s just the scent of the sulphur contained in the water that gushes from the ground at the temperature of 37°C / 98°F and climb down into the small valley.
-During ages the white water shaped the soil creating small pools.
+Don’t worry, it’s just the scent of the sulfur contained in the water.
+The water gushes from the ground at a temperature of 37°C / 98°F and climbs down into the small valley.
+For ages, the white water shaped the soil creating small pools.

-The hot waters gush from the ground at a temperature of 43°C / 109°F into small baths and to a bigger pool.
-The riverbanks are rich of clay that you can collect and smooth on you.
-After few minutes, take a swim, clean the mud off and your skin will be softer and smoother.
+The hot waters gush from the ground at a temperature of 43°C / 109°F into small baths and a bigger pool.
+The riverbanks are rich in clay that you can collect and smooth on you.
+After a few minutes, take a swim, clean the mud off and your skin will be softer and smoother.

 Bagni San Filippo

-Surrounded by the dramatic landscape of the rolling hills of Val d’Orcia (UNESCO World Heritage site of Tuscany), Bagni San Filippo rises at the foot of Mount Amiata.
-The village takes its name from the prior Filippo Benizi that disappeared and retreated here in the 13th century to escape the election as new Pope.
+Surrounded by the dramatic landscape of the rolling hills of Val d’Orcia, Bagni San Filippo rises at the foot of Mount Amiata.
+The village takes its name from the prior Filippo Benizi that disappeared and retreated here in the 13th century to escape the election as the new Pope.

 The House of Medici frequented these baths during their Grand Duchy of Tuscany, from Lorenzo the Magnificent in 1485 to the Grand Duke Ferdinando II who came here in 1635 to nurse his persistent headache.

-Have you ever imagined a small village with a big rectangular pool at the place of the main square?
-This is Bagno Vignoni, only 30 inhabitants in the heart of Val d’Orcia and one of the most particular hot springs in Tuscany.
+Have you ever imagined a small village with a big rectangular pool in place of the main square?
+This is Bagno Vignoni, only 30 inhabitants, in the heart of Val d’Orcia, and one of the most particular hot springs in Tuscany.

-The small free springs are at the beginning of the street that brings you up to the centre.
-You are surrounded only by nature.
-The sulphurous water is about 50°C / 122°F and arrives here through little natural cascades and canals.
+The small free springs are at the beginning of the street that brings you up to the center.
+Only nature surrounds you.
+The sulfurous water is about 50°C / 122°F and arrives here through little natural cascades and canals.

 San Casciano dei Bagni

-All these hot springs in Tuscany are a perfect place to spend a different day relaxing with friends or family and rejuvenate your mind and body.
-And they are also a useful cure for people who suffer arthritis, rheumatisms and neuralgia.
+All hot springs in Tuscany are a perfect place to enjoy a different day relaxing with friends or family.
+And rejuvenate your mind and body.
+They are also a useful cure for people who suffer from arthritis, rheumatism, and neuralgia.

-My suggestion, valid for all these hot springs in Tuscany, is to bring with you a lunch box with traditional tuscan food and wine.
-You know, thermal baths make you so hungry and not all these spots have restaurants close by for a meal or a break with a typical tuscan merenda.
+My suggestion, valid for all hot springs in Tuscany, is to bring with you a lunch box.
+Thermal baths make you so hungry and not all spots have restaurants close by for a meal or a typical Tuscan Merenda.

-If you haven’t had enough of hot springs in Tuscany and you wish to know more about wellness centres in Tuscany follow us because next time I will talk about other excellent Thermal baths.
+If you are not tired of hot springs in Tuscany and you wish to know more about wellness centers in Tuscany stay tuned.
+Soon we will talk about excellent Thermal baths.